How to use Window functions in Apache Spark

 ~~~~

-See that using the win window or the win 2 window it gives the same result because in this case there are no repeated dates within each group, so the behaviour of orderBy does not manifest itself.
-However, if we use the example with data from the PIB we notice that when using rowsBetween the data used to calculate the sum is only up to the current row, so that in contributionMostGreatest2 the telecommunication value is only 65 = 40 + 25:
+Note that using the win window or the win 2 window it gives the same result.
+In this case, there are no repeated dates within each group, so the behaviour of orderBy does not manifest itself.
+However, if we use the example with data from the GDP we notice that when using rowsBetween, the data used to calculate the sum is only up to the current row.
+Therefore, in histAvg2 the Telecommunication value is only 65 = 40 + 25:

 ~~~~ python